The tyWind helper can be used as an alternative to 3ds Max’s Wind spacewarp, within a flow. It has extra axial falloff controls.

 Decay: controls the distance decay of the wind force.

-Planer/Spherical: controls the outward direction of the wind force.
+Planer/Spherical/Planar (symmetrical): controls the outward direction of the wind force.
 Planar wind forces point in the direction of the icon arrow.
 Spherical wind forces point in all directions out from the center of the wind icon.
 Planar (symmetrical) wind forces point in opposing directions on either side of the icon z-axis plane.

 Apply force behind icon: when enabled, particles below the tyWind force plane’s local z-axis will be affected by the tyWind forces.
 When disabled, they will not be affected.